tytydraco/yessleep/out/Dont_make_a_deal_with_a_demon_You_might_get_what_you_asked_for.md

 Hello!

-I am a man of interests, mainly history and anthropology, but recently I was drawn to the darker stuff, you know?
+I am a man of many interests, mainly history and anthropology, but recently I was drawn to the darker stuff, you know?

 So I went into the rabbithole of demonology, cultts etc. I didn't really believe in it, still don't know if I do, but when I told a pal of mine he contacted an old friend of his, who claimed to have had a real and vivid experience witth a demon.